From the moment our feet (or shall I say our wandering soles) hit U.S. soil after nearly a year of travel, the questions flowed in.

 Our search for winter jobs led us to multiple offers around the country.
 After a grueling week of making multiple pros and con lists, calculating expenses and having a couple wine-fueled late-night discussions, our minds (and hearts) were made up.

 We narrowed our options down and chose to spend the next five months in the Pacific Northwest – or the PNW, as it’s called by all the cool people who live there (we gotta start getting the lingo down).
-We’ll be living in the cute Bavarian town of Leavenworth, Washington (Google image it… seriously, do it now!) and we’ll be working for the nearby ski resort, Steven’s Pass.
+We’ll be living in the cute Bavarian town of Leavenworth, Washington, and we’ll be working for the nearby ski resort, Steven’s Pass.
 (More on our jobs later!)

 Perhaps in time we’ll realize there is a reason France didn’t work out.
 Maybe it’s someone we’ll meet in Washington, or maybe these jobs will lead to new opportunities.